Agentic AI Architectures: Patterns, Frameworks, and MCP for Enterprise Systems¶

 )

-tools = await mcp.list_tools() # discovers all tools automatically
+tools_result = await mcp_session.list_tools() # discovers all tools

 max_tokens=4096,